Theme: “How?”

 Hebrews 13:5 NKJV

-If the thought says, “I cannot overcome,” we answer:
+If the thought says, “I cannot overcome,” we answer with Scripture.

 “Yet in all these things we are more than conquerors through Him who loved us.”